-Griffith Park - includes Griffith Park recreation area, Autry National Center, Bicycle Rentals, the Greek Theatre, Griffith Observatory, LA Equestrian Center, the LA Zoo, Travel Town, Griffith Park Merry-Go-Round, Pony Ride for kids, Banquet and Group Picnic reservations.
+Griffith Park - includes Griffith Park recreation area, Autry Museum of the American West, Bicycle Rentals, the Greek Theatre, Griffith Observatory, LA Equestrian Center, the LA Zoo, Travel Town, Griffith Park Merry-Go-Round, Pony Ride for kids, Banquet and Group Picnic reservations.
 The park itself covers more than 4000 acres.
 There are various entry points to gain access from Hollywood, Glendale or the San Fernando Valley.
 There are several picnic parks located within Griffith Park, with accompanying parking lots.
 You can also park along the road in many places, or at Travel Town, as a launch point to go hiking within Griffith Park.

 Greek Theatre - In Griffith Park, near Hollywood.
 This is an outdoor theatre with a seating capacity of over 6000, which hosts concerts and stage shows.
 It is said there are no bad seats at the Greek, but if you can get tickets for section A or B you will experience the best view and sound.
 Due to the limited number of seats, concerts sell out quickly for top name performers.

 Ferndell Nature Museum - A nature trail that features over 50 different types of fern plants, as well as tropical plants and flowers, held within a grove of shady sycamore trees.